ibm-cloud-docs/ContinuousDelivery/git_locally.md

 ## Developing with IBM Eclipse Tools
 {: #git_eclipse_tools}

-IBM Eclipse Tools for Bluemix provides plug-ins that you can install into an Eclipse environment to assist in integrating your IDE with Bluemix.
+IBM Eclipse Tools for Bluemix provides plug-ins that you can install into an Eclipse environment to integrate your IDE with Bluemix.

 With the tools, you can deploy the following types of files and servers to the Bluemix server directly from your Eclipse IDE or from IBM WebSphere&reg; Application Server Developer Tools (WDT):